stevenysw/stevenysw.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate in [Statistics at University of California, Los Angeles](http://statistics.ucla.edu/).
 My advisor is [Dr. Oscar Hernan Madrid Padilla](https://hernanmp.github.io/).
+I will be graduating in January, 2025.

 I graduated with Highest Distinction honors from [University of California, Berkeley](http://www.berkeley.edu), where I pursued a dual degree in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
 Throughout my undergraduate years, I had the privilege of collaborating with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.